 Glazed Apple Danish Braid

-This glazed apple Danish braid is a flaky puff pastry wrapped around sauteed cinnamon apples and baked until golden brown then topped with a simple glaze.
-This recipe is easy & fun to make, smells amazing while it bakes, and tastes wonderful.
-I love that you can serve it for breakfast or dessert!
-My kids, husband, and I all loved this tasty treat and I’ll most definitely be making it again soon.
+This glazed apple Danish braid recipe creates a flaky puff pastry wrapped around sautéed cinnamon apples and baked until golden brown, then topped with a simple glaze.
+This recipe is easy and fun to make, smells amazing while it bakes, and tastes wonderful.
+My kids, husband, and I all loved this tasty breakfast treat, and it paired nicely with some twisted bacon, fruit salad, and crispy hash browns.

 Apple Danish Braid: